Echo Helstrom: Early years in Hibbing

 Helstrom was a free-spirited blonde from the poorer outskirts of town, compared to the middle-class Zimmermans.
 She was the third child of Matt Helstrom and his wife Martha; Matt Helstrom was a mechanic, painter and welder.
 Echo Helstrom had a brother and a sister, but they were 14 and 15 years older than she.
 Zimmerman and Helstrom were a couple in 1957 and 1958, and went to the junior prom together.

 In his memoir Chronicles: Volume One, Dylan refers to Helstrom (not by name but by clear implication) as "...my Becky Thatcher".
 In Chronicles, Dylan also writes "Everyone said she looked like Brigitte Bardot, and she did", and Dylan stated in a 1961 interview "I dedicated my first song to Brigitte Bardot."
 And at one of Dylan’s first public performances, in his high school auditorium, he sang a song beginning "I got a girl and her name is Echo..."

-20 below zero, and running down the road in the rain with yo' ol' man's flashlight on my ass... when we sat and talked in the L&B 'til two o'clock at night...
+20 below zero, and running down the road in the rain with yo' ol' man's flashlight on my ass... when we sat and talked in the L&B (Note: The L & B Café was a diner in Hibbing.)

+'til two o'clock at night...
 Let me tell you that your beauty is second to none, but I think I told you that before.
-Well, Echo, I better make it.
+Well, Echo, I'd better make it.
 Love to the most beautiful girl in school – Bob.